kaung-minkhant/kaung-minkhant/README.md

 ### Hi there 👋

+I am Kaung Min Khant, a full stack developer from Myanmar :myanmar:.
+I do web development using React/NextJS, Vue, NodeJS, NestJS.
+My hobby?
+Write projects and chill!
+I learnt a lot of web development myself, so self-taught.
+Sooo, what is my major then?.... welllll, it is Electronics Engineering, but don't skip out on me!!, Please?...
+You can check out some of my projects and what I can use, or at least familiar with, below.
+With Love ❤️, and keep on learning.
 <!--
 **kaung-minkhant/kaung-minkhant** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.